HCW-home/hcw-docs/docs/deploy.md

 ## Reverse proxy considerations

 HCW@Home can perfectly work behind a reverse proxy.
-You must ensure to have correct support for:
+You must ensure to have the correct support for:

 - Enable support of Websocket.
 - Don't intercept errors.